 Swvl Reports Further Steps in its Portfolio Optimization Program

-/EIN News/ -- DUBAI, United Arab Emirates, Nov.
-25, 2022 (GLOBE NEWSWIRE) -- Swvl Holdings Corp (“Swvl” or the “Company”) (Nasdaq: SWVL), a global provider of transformative tech-enabled mass transit solutions, today reported that it is implementing further measures as part of its previously announced and ongoing portfolio optimization program to reduce costs.
+DUBAI, United Arab Emirates, Nov.
+25, 2022 (GLOBE NEWSWIRE) -- Swvl Holdings Corp ("Swvl" or the "Company") SWVL, a global provider of transformative tech-enabled mass transit solutions, today reported that it is implementing further measures as part of its previously announced and ongoing portfolio optimization program to reduce costs.

 These further measures will include the following: